Get the ArenaCoach Desktop App

 How popular is Arcane Mage in Solo Shuffle?

-Arcane Mage has a 0.4% share of all games at 1,845+ rating.
+Arcane Mage has a 0.4% share of Solo Shuffle round play this season.
 It is one of the less common picks.

 More guides